martinpiper/C64Public/IRQTape/TapeTool/ReadMe.txt

 If the configuration value "EnableBlockChecksum = 1" is not enabled then all tape data is loaded without checksum blocks.
-This means all TapeTool "otfb" parameters must be changed to be "otf".
+This means all TapeTool "otfbr" parameters must be changed to be "otf".
 Generally though checksum blocks should be enabled since they greatly improve loading reliability.